2 types of cognitive behavioural therapy (CBT) are equally effective for treating fibromyalgia.

-Can cognitive-behavioral therapy lessen fibromyalgia pain?
+Can cognitive-behavioral therapy reduce fibromyalgia pain?

 Pain - what works best?